 I’ve been lucky to have the opportunity to talk and write about scholarly publishing and editing in a variety of contexts in the last few years.
-I’ve done a number of “Getting It Published” workshops at the Annual Meeting of the Midwest Modern Language Association, which I’ll be reprising at this November’s meeting in Chicago.
-I was a panelist on “Revising Academic Writing” panel at the 2017 Annual Meeting of the Modern Language Association and on a roundtable I helped organize with Leonard Cassuto at the 2019 meeting, “The Present & Future of Scholarly Publishing: The Faculty Editor’s View.”
+I have taken part in a number of workshops, panels, and roundtables (many of which I’ve organized) on academic writing and scholarly editing and publishing at the annual meetings of the Modern Language Association and the Midwest Modern Language Association.
 I gave a talk, “The Higher Learning & The Bottom Line: The Changing Fortunes of Universities and Their Presses,” at the 2018 Annual Meeting of the American Comparative Literature Association, which became an essay in The Chronicle of Higher Education’s Chronicle Review and was the seed for a book I’m now writing on the history of American university presses.
-Next January, at MLA in Seattle, I’ll be presiding over a panel of editors and academics I put together called “The Uses of the University Press.”